2015 Sudanese general election: Campaign

-Incumbent President Omar al-Bashir was re-selected as the presidential candidate of the National Congress (NCP) in October 2014.
+Incumbent President Omar al-Bashir was re-selected as the presidential candidate of the National Congress Party (NCP) in October 2014.
 Fifteen other candidates registered to contest the elections, although they are relatively unknown.

 The majority of opposition parties were boycotting the elections, although a total of 44 parties put forward candidates.
 However, the ruling NCP opted not to field candidates in 30% of constituencies in order to allow other parties to win seats.

 Observers

 Election observer missions (EOM) were deployed from the African Union (AU), Arab League, Common Market for Eastern and Southern Africa (COMESA), Intergovernmental Authority on Development (IGAD), Organisation of Islamic Cooperation (OIC); as well as from China, Russia and Turkey.

 The African Union's EOM was led by former Nigerian President Olusegun Obasanjo.
 The AUEOM was "satisfied that voting went on peacefully" and noted that the country "still faces serious challenges to democracy building and national reconciliation".
 It concluded that the "results.. would reflect the expression of the will of the voters of Sudan".

 COMESA EOM noted that the "general environment within which the general elections were organized ha[d] remarkably been peaceful" and commended the Sudanese people.
 It also noted with concern that the "general elections were boycotted by several opposition political parties".